Nolan Jones Player Props: Rockies vs. Marlins

-On Saturday, Nolan Jones (hitting .138 in his past 10 games) and the Colorado Rockies play the Miami Marlins, whose starting pitcher will be Johnny Cueto.
-First pitch is at 1:10 PM ET.
+On Sunday, Nolan Jones (.188 on-base percentage in past 10 games, 166 points below season-long percentage) and the Colorado Rockies play the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
+First pitch is at 1:40 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Astros.
+In his last game, he collected three RBI (going 1-for-4 with a home run) against the Marlins.

 Nolan Jones Game Info & Props vs. the Marlins